telexyz/nem/transformers/transformer.md

 __Main point of the discussion__: So the question is, what are we interested in, in terms of if these architectures become less biased to wards being structually more 	relevant to neuroscience, but just being more task-relevant to neuroscience?
 Are we going to be stuck at some level of understanding that's only functional? ...

 Xem tiếp ở đây https://youtu.be/Smav86u60FM?t=3200

+Có bài báo nói rằng train GPT2 on 10m of tokens (usually they are trained on billions of tokens) and it explain fMRI as welll as a billion one.

+So there may be a shift here between models that are like and you called it out, like hey, we can instead of us having to hand design them in, this is the bitter lesson version, we'll just lean on the data with a general flexible thing and let the data push it as long as our compute can handle that, and we have enough data.
+And I think the question we're asking that's intersting us, some of us, is does that end state?
+Which of those end states looks more like the adult end state that's agnostic to whether neither of them probably followd the same biology path, but just even in that assumption state, what is the state of affairs?
+I don't think we know what is state of affair is for ViT relative to ConvNets, on aligments with even visual processing.

 - - -